Edinburgh-LTG/EdIE-R/README.md

 * Microbleed: Deep · Lobar · Underspecified
 * Haemorrhagic transformation

-Example ouput can be viewed in html format in [data/output/synthetic.html](EdIE-R-2026/data/output/synthetic.html) and you can see one labelled synthetic example report below (with document-level phenotype labels shown in the table and other annotations added to the text).
+Example ouput can be viewed in html format in `EdIE-R-2026/data/output/synthetic.html` and you can see one labelled synthetic example report below (with document-level phenotype labels shown in the table and other annotations added to the text).

 ![Labelled synthetic example report.](/images/figure01.png)

-## GitHub Installation
+## Documentation

+Documentation specific to the tool, how to run and evaluate it, its input and output formats etc. can be found in the `EdIE-R-2026/doc` folder.
+A good place to start is the `overview.txt`.## GitHub Installation

 ```bash
 git clone https://github.com/Edinburgh-LTG/EdIE-R